aldro61/papers/choi_et_al_2017.md

 * **Answer generation:** p(y | x, ^d), where ^d is the learned document summary.

+* The authors try both hard attention and soft attention.
+Hard attention must be trained using reinforcement learning (algo: REINFORCE), while soft attention can be trained end-to-end using gradients.
+They also use something distant supervision, where they produce labels for each sentence (1 if it contains the answer and 0 otherwise).
+They use something called curriculum learning where they start with distant supervision and transition to REINFORCE.

+* When learning to predict antibiotic resistance, we could generate labels for distant supervision based on the presence/absence of resistance genes in genome chunks.

 ## Points to:
 * Multi-level structured models for document- level sentiment classification.
 * Rationalizing neural predictions (The one Dima suggested)